Prepare your school budget so you will have funds available for textbooks, tuition and technology.

 3. Prepare for Learning

-All incoming graduate students must complete the federally mandated course, .
-It is a 45-minute online course.
-Check your MySJSU account for a message with instructions needed to complete the Haven Plus course.
-You MUST complete the course by the deadline given in the message to avoid having a hold placed on your Fall 2019 registration by the university.
+All incoming graduate students must complete the federally mandated course, Sexual Assault Prevention for Graduate Students.
+It is a 60 min. (part 1) and 15 min. (part 2) online course.
+Check your MySJSU account for a message with instructions needed to complete the course.
+You MUST complete the course by the deadline given in the message to avoid having a hold placed by the University on your registration for future semesters.
 This is a CSU and federal directive that is not administered in any way by the School of Information.
-Questions regarding your completion status with the Haven Plus requirement can be directed to: Haven Plus: Understanding Sexual Assault Haven@sjsu.edu.
+Questions regarding your completion status with the requirement can be directed to: firstname.lastname@example.org 408-924-6202.

 Complete the a few days after you register in order to prepare for the semester. iSchool students will receive access to Canvas (our Learning Management System) after registering for classes on MySJSU and before their Informatics Tech Prep class begins.
 You can access Canvas from the menu at the top of the School of Information's Web page.